Decanting an Irrevocable Trust: The “Do-Over” Trust

 Following are ten reasons to consider decanting an irrevocable trust:

 1. Extending the term of the trust:

-Many trusts are drafted to make mandatory distributions to the beneficiaries at staggered ages.
-This can make the trust assets liable for unnecessary estate taxes and make open the trust up to creditors and divorcing spouses of the beneficiaries.
+Beneficiaries take mandatory distributions by the trusts at staggered ages.
+This can make the trust assets liable for unnecessary estate taxes and may open the trust up to creditors and divorcing spouses of the beneficiaries.
 The trustee should consider decanting the trust into a long-term Dynasty Trust that lasts for multiple generations.
 However, the duration of the new Dynasty Trust must still be limited by the perpetuities period established in the preexisting trust.
 And for trusts moved from a longer-term Dynasty Trust jurisdiction, the decanted trust can continue to take advantage of the long term up to 365 years and also take advantage of other features of Nevada’s trust and tax laws.

 2. Changing a support trust into a discretionary trust:

 Trustees make distributions to the beneficiaries for their health, education, maintenance, and support.
 These trusts are often called support trusts.
 Depending upon state statutes and case law, support trusts are often available to certain classes of creditors, including divorcing spouses.
 A discretionary trust, on the other hand, gives the trustee absolute discretion over distributions and thus generally protects the assets from all classes of creditors.
 Thus, decanting a support trust into a discretionary trust can be a valuable strategy.

 Many trusts have drafting errors or ambiguous terms that need to be fixed.
 Some trusts give a trust protector or independent trustee the power to fix these types of errors, while others do not.
 Decanting the trust into a new trust can cure these problems.